A NASH Diet Food List for Your Liver

 Low-fat dairy

 Dairy products like milk, yogurt, and cheese are good sources of calcium and protein.
-But they can be high in fat, so choose low-fat or fat-free dairy alternatives, and eat them in moderation.2
+Because they can be high in fat, choose low-fat or fat-free dairy alternatives.
+Remember to eat them in moderation.2

 Processed foods

-Processed foods – like fast food, junk food, and many packaged foods – are loaded with added sugar, unhealthy fats, and salt.
-These things contribute to liver inflammation and weight gain.
-It is best to cut out these foods from your diet.3,4
+Processed foods — like fast food, junk food, and many packaged foods — are loaded with added sugar, unhealthy fats, and salt.
+These ingredients contribute to liver inflammation and weight gain.
+It is best to cut these foods out of your meal plan.3,4

 Saturated and trans fats